mesonbuild/meson-python/docs/how-to-guides/meson-args.rst

-``meson-python`` overrides some of the default Meson options with :ref:`settings <explanations-default-options>` more appropriate for building Python wheel.
-User options specified via ``pyproject.toml`` or via Python build front-end config settings can be used to override the ``meson-python`` defaults..
+``meson-python`` overrides some of the default Meson options with :ref:`settings <explanations-default-options>` more appropriate for building a Python wheel.
+User options specified via ``pyproject.toml`` or via Python build front-end config settings override the ``meson-python`` defaults.

 Examples